mixu/gluejs/readme.md

 - the cache supports multiple versions of the same input file (e.g. if you have a gluejs task for a debug build and a production build, switching between the two no longer invalidates the cache).
 - added support for custom transformations, such as compiling template files and other compile-to-JS files.

+For example, on a Macbook Pro using a ~1.2Mb input with ~600 files, `--no-cache --jobs 1` (e.g. force serial execution):

+    0:56.75 wall clock time, 39.90 user, 21.18 system

+and `--no-cache` (e.g. parallel execution with default options):

+    0:18.89 wall clock time, 72.78 user, 29.04 system

+In other words, the build completes almost 3x faster than before.

 ## What's new in v2

 gluejs (v2) is a comprehensive refactoring to make use of Node 0.10.x -style streams (under 0.8.x via [readable-stream](https://github.com/isaacs/readable-stream)).